Ōuchi clan: History

-Based in Suō Province, towards the western end of Honshū, the Ōuchi were among the primary families to be involved in foreign trade and relations, particularly with China.
+The clan sought for trade with China as well.
 Following the Ōnin War (1467–1477), a strong rivalry developed between the Ōuchi and the Hosokawa family, who were then in power.
 The two clashed at Ningbo in 1523, and as a result the Chinese closed Ningbo to Japanese traders.
 After the incident, the Ōuchi ships were only allowed to trade in China in 1540 and 1549.
 The Ōuchi also housed the Portuguese Jesuit missionary Francis Xavier for a time in 1551.
 As a result of their wealth and trading contacts, the Ōuchi gained renown in the worlds of art and culture as well.
 They possessed countless items of cultural and artistic significance and beauty, from Japan and China, as well as from further abroad.
 Particularly famous was the invitation by Ōuchi Masahiro of the famous painter Sesshū to Yamaguchi in 1486.